gasparian/lsh-search-go/README.md

 ### Proposal

 One of the both most common and interesting topics in machine learning is a problem of search in high-dimensional vector spaces.
-So the goal of this project is to build the simple and reliable vector search service.
+So the goal of this project is to build the simple vector search service.
 We want to perform the search in logarithmic time on average, and we have two basic groups of algorithms to do this:
  - [local sensetive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing);
  - [graph-based approaches](https://en.wikipedia.org/wiki/Small-world_network) - local search over proximity graphs, smth like hierarchical navigatable small world graphs;

-I've decided to go with the LSH since it's pretty convenient to serialize the indexer, store hashes and perform search over these hashes with some well-developed database.
-As for database - I've chosen mongodb.
-But some RDBMS should good option too (e.g. PostgreSQL).
+I've decided to go with the LSH since it's pretty convenient to serialize the Hasher, store hashes and perform search over these hashes with some already existed and well-developed database.
+Generally speaking, we just need to implement the hashing algorithm and communication with the db.
+As for database - I've chosen mongodb to use the same db for storing the benchmark dataset and hashes.
+Basically, it can be any type of database: document, RDBMS or key-value.
-It can be used in various semantic search applications.

 ### Building and running